PriyanshNegi/PriyanshNegi/README.md

 🤔 First year at college : **Built a startup**

-😕 Second year at college : **Failed, working on another AI project, learning DSA!**
+😕 Second year at college : **Working on another AI project, learning DSA!**

 📄 Know about my experiences [Resume to be uploaded soon....](Resume to be uploaded soon....)